iPrayag/hello-jax-rs/README.md

 ## Why Ivy instead of Maven?

 Maven is the standard when it comes to dependency management.
 However, Ivy is useful when the library you need is not hosted on a public Maven repository or when you have complicated dependencies (LWJGL. for example).
-Ivy allows a build process where you do check in your dependencies, for better or worse.
-It's a trade off between "enterprisiness" and flexibility.
+Ivy allows a build process where you do check in your dependencies (for better or worse).
+For this proof-of-concept, I need the option to override dependencies with jar files on the local environment, which Maven does not support easily.

 I have included some useful ant tasks to help with managing Ivy dependencies.
 The `clean-resolve` task will generate ivy dependency reports in the `lib/reports` directory.